Rx for Rural Health | 'Access in a small community': Area hospitals, programs rising to meet challenges

 ‘Utilization of telemedicine’

-Doctors treating COVID-19 patients at UPMC Somerset connected with experts in Pittsburgh through the tele-ICU program, Somerset President Andrew Rush said.
+Doctors treating COVID-19 patients at UPMC Somerset connected with experts in Pittsburgh through the tele-ICU program, hospital President Andrew Rush said.

 “The good thing about this pandemic is it has expedited the utilization of telemedicine,” Rush said.
 “The tele-ICU provided our doctors with so much assistance with treating those patients, managing those patients.”